12ankitsingh99/All_About_Gen_AI/GenAI_foundations.md

-# [Week 1, Part 1] Applied LLM Foundations and Real World Use Cases
+# Applied LLM Foundations and Real World Use Cases

 [Jan 15 2024] You can register [here](https://forms.gle/353sQMRvS951jDYu7) to receive course content and other resources